Askia Comes Full Circle

 My History

 Over the years, I have been in and out of prisons, mental health institutions, detox facilities and homeless shelters all over this great country of ours.
 I have struggled with addiction and bad choices for most of my life.
-I always knew that I had a problem with drugs and alcohol but I picked up a survival technique that sustained my habit and had me living in a wide variety of places.
+I always knew that I had a problem with drugs and alcohol but I picked up survival techniques that sustained my habit and had me living in a wide variety of places.
 I lived in abandoned houses in Philadelphia, New York and Baltimore known as “abandaminiums;” under the boardwalk in Atlantic City in places known as “sandaminiums; in a tent city in Tacoma, and in an outdoor area called the “jungle” in Seattle.
 That was life for me, depleting the resources that I could in one city and moving to the next place.
 In November 2012, I somehow made my way to Bellingham, Washington and things changed for me.

 Finding Whatcom Community Detox